Skip to Main Content

 • Cubs' Michael Busch: Scores twice in blowout win

 Busch went 2-for-5 with a double, an RBI and two runs scored in Saturday's 12-1 win over the Angels.
-Busch was overshadowed a bit by Kyle Tucker, who homered twice, and Reese McGuire, who drove in five, but the former still managed to produce in the easy win.
-The first baseman is now riding a six-game hitting streak, during which time he's batting .348 with six RBI.
+He was overshadowed by Kyle Tucker, who homered twice, and Reese McGuire, who drove in five runs, but Busch still managed to produce good numbers in the easy win.
+The first baseman is riding a six-game hitting streak, during which he's batting .348 with six RBI.
 Overall, he's slashing .263/.343/.495 with a career-high 24 home runs and 74 RBI.
 Busch remains a good fantasy option as Chicago's leadoff man against righties.

 ...
 See More ...
 See Less